GENIUS Olympiad invites 550 finalists, advisers to SUNY Oswego

 Damkaci, working with the college and Terra Science and Education Foundation, launched the GENIUS Olympiad in 2011.
 In 2012, 293 students and 139 of their teachers, parents or other mentors traveled to Oswego from 49 countries and 30 states.

-Besides SUNY Oswego and Terra, sponsors include Syracuse Research Corporation, National Grid and Pathfinder Bank.
+Besides SUNY Oswego and Terra, sponsors include SRC, National Grid and Pathfinder Bank.

 PHOTO CAPTION: Colorful event—As students from 49 countries showed last summer, SUNY Oswego’s third annual GENIUS Olympiad finals, coming to campus June 16 to 21, promise the college and community new multicultural opportunities to engage in dialogue with high school science, art, creative writing and design students from around the world.
 Officials have invited 550 people—finalists and their advisers—from 58 countries and 36 states to attend this year’s global environmental competition.